• Home

 Shopping ads are intent-based ads.
 This means it allows potential buyers to find products they are searching for, discover relevant product information, and make a purchase.

-More often than not, a visitor will reach your main landing page after seeing all necessary information with high buying intent.
+More often than not, a visitor will reach your main landing page after seeing all the necessary information with high buying intent.
 The best Google Shopping Ads examples will make your ads visible to shoppers who are actively looking for your products and are ready to buy now.

 When Shopping ads are properly set up and managed, you get an increased return on ad spend (ROAS).
 These ads are a more cost-effective and high-converting way to increase sales.